Practise Makes Perfect: SplashLearn practise reinforces math concepts

-Tanya shares how for her and her colleagues, math practice is made perfect with SplashLearn.
+Tanya shares how for her and her colleagues, math practise is made perfect with SplashLearn.
 They save the effort of handling worksheets, and students now love doing math.
 As a result, teachers are able to focus on how each student is doing.

-Practice is considered the key to mastering math.
-Educators look for intelligent and adaptive practice programs that reinforce concepts being taught, and help students recognize patterns, make connections, and gain overall confidence in math.
+Practise is considered the key to mastering math.
+Educators look for intelligent and adaptive practise programs that reinforce concepts being taught, and help students recognize patterns, make connections, and gain overall confidence in math.
 Tanya Jurado has fifteen years of experience teaching elementary grades 2nd and 3rd.
 Tanya and her colleagues at Washington Elementary School have been using SplashLearn for math learning, in her case for the last three years in her 3rd grade classroom.
 Tanya spoke with us about the school’s process of adopting SplashLearn and her experience using it for teaching math.

 How did you start using SplashLearn?

 Around three years ago our school adopted digital devices in the classroom in a big way, and we started looking at good e-learning programs.
 I had that year attended the CUE conference in Palm Springs, where teachers recommended SplashLearn as a really good math e-learning program.
 I looked up SplashLearn, saw that there were great reviews from educators.
 I especially looked at the curriculum, which seemed very thorough, and I also liked the way it was structured, in terms of design and reward system.
 We decided to go ahead with it for that school year and bought it through the school district, and I have been using it every school year ever since.

 How do you use SplashLearn in the classroom?